 In fact, it’s impossible.

-I think it’s interesting how the exact qualities in Mark that I fell in love with - his confidence, his dry sense of humor, his ability to see things pragmatically, without getting blinded by emotions - are the exact qualities that now drive me bananas.
+I think it’s interesting how the exact qualities in Mark that I fell in love with - his confidence, his dry sense of humor, his ability to see things pragmatically, without getting blinded by emotions - are the exact qualities that now make me want to swallow a handful of crushed glass.

 What used to be confidence now strikes me as cocky.
 What used to be a dry sense of humor and his ability to keep emotions at bay now come across as cold and cynical.